Maria of Brabant, Duchess of Bavaria

 Maria of Brabant (1226–1256) was a daughter of Henry II, Duke of Brabant, and Maria of Swabia.
 She married Louis II, Duke of Bavaria, being the first of three wives.
+In 1256 she was executed for adultery.

 Background

 Maria was the daughter of Duke Henry II of Brabant and Lorraine from his first marriage to Maria of Swabia, daughter of King Philip of Swabia.
 The younger Maria's siblings included Henry III, Duke of Brabant and Matilda of Brabant.
 After her mother's death her father married Sophie of Thuringia; from this marriage she gained two half-siblings, including Henry I of Hesse.

 Betrothals and marriage

 On 2 August 1254, Maria married Louis II, Duke of Bavaria.
 The couple were married for only two years, during which time they had no children.